 Android has a wide list of useful functions and features; one of the most important is a specially designed graphical user interface that allows using devices with ease and comfort.
 Due to its wide functionality, intuitive interface and ease of use, the Android operating system is currently widespread in a whole world.
 Officially, the first version of this system was released in 2008, as well as the first Android software development kit SDK 1.0.
 After that, many system updates with new features were released.

-The Android User Interface solution extends ConceptDraw DIAGRAM functionality with a selection of icons, wallpapers and Android interface elements, as well as templates, to help Android engineers, designers, and developers create professional-looking images based on the Android GUI (Graphical User Interface).
+The Android User Interface solution extends ConceptDraw DIAGRAM functionality with a selection of icons, wallpapers and Android interface elements, and templates, to help Android engineers, designers, and developers create professional-looking images based on the Android GUI (Graphical User Interface).
 This solution contains an extensive collection of professionally drawn graphics that turns ConceptDraw DIAGRAM into an effective Android UI design tool.
 Libraries containing application icons, menu items, wallpapers, buttons, switches and sliders, and more, allow you to accurately display the Android UI design.

 The Android User Interface solution is available for any gadget-loving ConceptDraw DIAGRAM user who needs to create a thematic design for mobile technology.